emojifreak/qemu-arm-image-builder/README.md

+# Comments on the official Debian Installer (Alpha 3)
+A bootable qemu disk image can be built by [the d-i Alpha 3](https://www.debian.org/devel/debian-installer/News/2020/20201206).
+Some tricks are necessary as follows:
+* Arrow keys do not work on the serial console. `virt-manager` somehow make them work.
+See https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=976808
+* Graphical installation needs `console=tty1` in the kernel command line.
+See https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=976807#15

 **You are welcome to post a question to the github issue.** Built VM images are available at http://153.240.174.134:64193/autopkgtest-VM-virtio-serial/

 # qemu-arm-image-builder